openaustralia/yinyo/README.md

 #### The main bit

 Run skaffold.
 This will build all the bits and pieces and deploy things to your local kubernetes for you.
 The first time it builds everything it it takes a few minutes.
-After that when you make any changes to the code it does everthing much faster.
+After that when you make any changes to the code it does everything much faster.
 ```
 skaffold dev --cache-artifacts=true
 ```